 Vaccination is the most effective way to prevent influenza.
-The seasonal influenza vaccine is available at no cost to all residents 6 months and older from Community Health offices, doctors and nurse practitioners.To receive your influenza vaccine please call your local Community Health Office.
+The seasonal influenza vaccine is available at no cost to all residents 6 months and older from Community Health offices.To receive your influenza vaccine please call your local Community Health Office.

 Influenza prevention tips: